 If you have a big pile of money and you want to just pay off your mortgage, then by all means, make it happen.
 However, this is not helpful for most people.
 If you really want to pay off your mortgage early, the sensible thing is to overpay the principal payment each month. $100/month is a good start and will make a difference.
 A good guideline is that an extra mortgage payment per year will take 5 years off the life of the loan.
 This is useful advice that will help you make future decisions.

 Previously I had mentioned that your house is not an investment.
-Some people are still bamboozled into thinking their house has appreciated in value, and so their house in an investment that is paying off nicely.
+Some people are still bamboozled into thinking their house has appreciated in value, and so their house is an investment that is paying off nicely.
 However, they are not thinking about inflation.
 Adjusting for inflation, home prices haven’t really changed in over forty years.
-Check out more here.
-The point here is your house is still not an investment and paying it off might not be in your long term best interest.

 8. How long will you stay in the house